LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/studio.rst

 #.
 Email is optional.
 #.
 If provided, the email has the format of a valid email address.
 #.
 The password is between 6 and 20 characters.

+Remember to add error messages to your attributes!

 Refactoring ``UserController``
 ------------------------------